-I am interested in the evolution of the multivariate phenotype.
-To this end I examine patterns of phenotypic diversity, and what ecological and historical processes are responsible it.
-My work lies at the interface of micro- and macroevolution, and combines empirical observation with theoretical and statistical tools to identify morpholgoical patterns and assess biological processes.
-My work focuses primarily on plethodontid salamanders, though I also study other taxonomic systems.
-A long-term goal of this research is to use a comparative evolutionary perspective to examine the relative importance of ecological and historical processes in the evolution of phenotypic diversification and the regulation of community structure (see Current Research Page for more details).
+My lab also has an empirical component which focuses on morphological evolution in vertebrates, with an emphasis on plethodontid salamanders.
+Here we are interested in understanding patterns of phenotypic diversity, and what ecological and historical processes are responsible it.
+A long-term goal of this research is to use a comparative phylogenetic perspective to examine the relative importance of ecological and historical processes in the evolution of phenotypic diversification and the regulation of community structure.

 Wordle from publication abstracts & keywords (2012-present)